AdobeXD/cloud-content-api-docs/samples/cloud-content-api-node/readme.md

 catch (err) { }
 ```

-You can get your Adobe API Key and Secret from your registered app page on the [Adobe I/O Console](https://console.adobe.io/integrations).
+You can get your API Key by [contacting us](https://adobe.allegiancetech.com/surveys/JDQ78F/).

 ## Usage